Inkle loom weaving - creating stunning belts, braids and bands

 After completing my first weave I decided to try a black and pink cotton 4 ply weave and then a much finer 8/2 green and white bamboo yarn.
 I think it's fair to say that I am already hooked.
 I suspect that Christmas gifts for others next year might include the odd belt or bag with a decorative strap!

-If you are looking for a unique luxury handwoven scarf, shawl or snood then do visit my website shop by clicking here.
+If you are looking for a unique luxury handwoven scarf or perhaps a handwoven table runner then do visit my website shop by clicking here.